masternodeh/0-docs/docs/relay/relaylaunch.md

 :::Note
 __When can ZERO tokens be swapped to RELAY?
 On August 2nd, 2021
 How long can we swap after it has started?
-30 days (but team will assess the end period and may change the end date)__
+30 days (but team will assess the end period and may change the end date)
+When is part 4 released?
+On August 2nd, 2021__
 :::

 ## Official information